 Step 6: Prepare financial statements

-The last step in the accounting cycle is preparing financial statements that tell you where your business’s money is, and how it got there.
+The last step in the accounting cycle is preparing financial statements—they’ll tell you where your money is and how it got there.
 It’s probably the biggest reason we go through all the trouble of the first five accounting cycle steps.

 Once you’ve created an adjusted trial balance, assembling financial statements is a fairly straightforward task.